-Hywind—the world-leading solution for floating offshore wind
+Hywind—the world’s leading floating offshore wind solution

 The ocean covers around 70% of the world’s surface and is an under-utilised resource for energy and economic growth.
 Close to 80% of the resource potential is in deep waters.
 That’s ideal for Hywind, the leading solution for floating offshore wind power, developed by Statoil.

 A few years ago, floating offshore wind was a distant dream symbolised by a solitary small-scale Hywind turbine offshore Norway.
 Today, it is the most viable and mature solution, ready for market.
 With Hywind Scotland, the world’s first floating wind farm, we’re unlocking the vast potential of floating offshore wind.
 We believe it’s the next wave in renewable energy, and within the next decade, we aim to make floating wind a competitive renewable energy source.